 Media Fund provides up to $15,000 for Research & Development (R&D) funding for single programs of standard broadcast length (56:46 or 26:46).
 In rare cases, when the story warrants it, PIC will consider feature-length programs in accordance with PBS broadcast specifications.
 Producers applying for R&D funds will need to enter into an exclusive four-year public television broadcast rights license for the US and its territories – this is not a grant.

-The next deadline for R&D applications is Friday, July 10, 2015 by 5:00 p.m.
-Hawai`i Standard Time (HST).
+Please continue to check back here for the next upcoming R&D funding deadline.
 For application information, visit Media Fund Application.
-Please contact email@example.com with questions no later than two weeks prior to the deadline.
+Please contact firstname.lastname@example.org with questions no later than two weeks prior to the deadline.

 Projects that qualify for R&D funding are ones that have not yet begun production.
 Funded activities may include travel, research, script development, preliminary production and post-production to create a trailer or reel for fundraising or other early phase activities.